Falling Rock Signs in Spain

 are rounded, now and then even to the point that the boulders become slender and like

-Falling Rock signs of the third group count seven stones.
+Falling Rock signs of the fourth group count seven stones.

 They must impress by the numbers, because their size is rather small.
 Again